Azure/Azure-Sentinel/Solutions/RubrikSecurityCloud/Playbooks/RubrikRetrieveUserIntelligenceInformation/README.md

-# Rubrik User Risk Policy Details
+# Rubrik Retrieve User Intelligence Information
 ## Summary
 This playbook queries Rubrik Security Cloud to get risk detail and policy hits details for user and enrich the incident by adding incident comment
 ### Prerequisites